yz-create/MagicSearch/README.md

 ## To retrieve informations about a User knowing his id using the API
 If you have Admin permissions, you can retrieve a user's information by entering their user ID.
 This will return the username, password, and permissions (Admin or Not) of the user.

+## To update a user using the API
+You can update a user from the database only if you have Admin access.
+To do this, you will need to provide id of the user.
+Then, you can change the username and or the password.